-Exhibit Number Description 10.27† Net Profits Interest Bonus Plan, as Amended on December 15, 2005 (filed as Exhibit 10.1 to the registrant's Current Report on Form 8-K filed on December 19, 2005 and incorporated herein by reference) 10.28 Summary of Charitable Contributions in Honor of Thomas E. Congdon (filed as Exhibit 10.4 to the registrant's Current Report on Form 8-K filed on December 19, 2005 and incorporated herein by reference) 10.29† Summary of 2006 Base Salaries for Named Executive Officers (filed as Exhibit 10.5 to the registrant's Current Report on Form 8-K filed on December 19, 2005 and incorporated herein by reference) 10.30 Employment Agreement of A.J.
+Exhibit Number rumoer Description 10.27† Net Profits Interest Bonus Plan, as Amended on December 15, 2005 (filed as Exhibit 10.1 to the registrant's Current Report 10.27 on Form 8-K filed on December 19, 2005 and incorporated herein by reference) 10.28 Summary of Charitable Contributions in Honor of Thomas E. Congdon (filed as Exhibit 10.4 to the registrant's Current Report on Form 8-K filed on December 19, 2005 and incorporated herein by reference) 10.29† Summary of 2006 Base Salaries for Named Executive Officers (filed as Exhibit 10.5 to the registrant's Current Report on Form 8-K filed on December 19, 2005 and incorporated herein by reference) 10.30 Employment Agreement of A.J.
 Best dated May 1, 2006 (filed as Exhibit 10.1 to the registrant's Current Report on Form 8-K filed on May 4, 2006 and incorporated herein by reference) 10.31† Summary of 2008 Compensation Arrangements for Non-Employee Directors 10.32 Purchase Agreement, dated March 29, 2007, among St. Mary Land & Exploration Company, Merrill Lynch & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Wachovia Capital Markets, LLC, Bear, Stearns & Co.
 Inc., BNP Paribas Securities Corp., and UBS Securities LLC (filed as Exhibit 10.1 to the registrant's Current Report on Form 8-K filed on April 4, 2007, and incorporated herein by reference) 10.33 First Amendment to Amended and Restated Credit Agreement, dated March 19, 2007, among St. Mary Land & Exploration Company, the Lenders party thereto, Wachovia Bank, National Association, as issuing bank and administrative agent, Wells Fargo Bank, N.A., as syndication agent, and BNP Paribas, Comerica Bank-Texas and JPMorgan Chase Bank, N.A., as co-documentation agents (filed as Exhibit 10.2 to the registrant's Current Report on Form 8-K filed on April 4, 2007, and incorporated herein by reference) 10.34 Net Profits Interest Bonus Plan, As Amended and Restated by the Board of Directors on July 19, 2007 (filed as Exhibit 10.1 to the registrant's Current Report on Form 8-K filed on July 25, 2007, and incorporated herein by reference) 12.1 Computation of Ratio of Earnings to Fixed Charges 14.1 Code of Business Conduct and Ethics (filed as Exhibit 14.1 to the registrant's Annual Report on Form 10-K for the year ended December 31, 2003 and incorporated herein by reference) 21.1 Subsidiaries of Registrant 23.1 Consent of Deloitte & Touche LLP 23.2 Consent of Ryder Scott Company L.P.
-23.3 Consent of Netherland, Sewell & Associates, Inc. 24.1 Power of Attorney 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 21.0 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 31.2
+23.3 Consent of Netherland, Sewell & Associates, Inc. 24.1 Power of Attorney (included in signature page hereof) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes - Oxley Act of 2002 32.1 Certification pursuant to U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes - Oxley Act of 2002

+- Filed with this Form 10-K.

+Furnished with this Form 10-K.

 Exhibit constitutes a management contract or compensatory plan or arrangement.